Yota Tsuji

 Tsuji and Uemura continued their feud further into the new year.
 This culminated on February 24, at The New Beginning in Sapporo, where Tsuji defeated Uemura in a Hair vs. Hair match, forcing Uemura to shave his hair.[21]
 Tsuji attempted to use his momentum, by entering the New Japan Cup, the following month.[22]
 Tsuji defeated Jeff Cobb, El Phantasmo and Ren Narita, in the first 3 rounds.[23]
 In the semi-finals, he defeated Evil, to advance to the tournament finals.[24]
 In the New Japan Cup final, Tsuji defeated three-time cup winner, Hirooki Goto, to win the 2024 New Japan Cup, his first major accolade in NJPW.
 After the match, Tsuji claimed he was the face of a new era in NJPW, before being joined in the ring by LIJ leader and stablemate, Tetsuya Naito.
 Tsuji's New Japan Cup win has earned him a shot at Naito's IWGP World Heavyweight Championship at Sakura Genesis, on April 6.[25]
 At Sakura Genesis, Tsuji was defeated by Naito.
 On June 9 at Dominion 6.9 in Osaka-jo Hall, Tsuji teamed with fellow LIJ members Bushi and Hiromu Takahashi to defeat Hiroshi Tanahashi, Oleg Boltin, and Toru Yano to win the NEVER Openweight 6-Man Tag Team Championship.
 This would be Tsuji's first ever championship in NJPW.
 They dropped the titles back to them seven days later at New Japan Soul.
 Tsuji participated in the G1 Climax, competing in the B Block.
 Tsuji finished with 10 points, and was able to qualify for the playoff stage, where he defeated Konosuke Takeshita in the quarter-final, David Finlay in the semi-final, but lost to Zack Sabre Jr. in the grand finals.

 On January 4, 2025, at Wrestle Kingdom 19, Tsuji defeated Finlay to win the IWGP Global Heavyweight Championship,[26] his first NJPW singles title and became the first Japanese holder of the title.
 The next night at Wrestle Dynasty, Tsuji successfully defended the title against Jack Perry.[27]
 On February 11 at The New Beginning in Osaka, Tsuji defended his title against Gabe Kidd, where the match ended in a double knockout.[28]
 On April 4 at Sakura Genesis, Tsuji successfully defended his title against Evil.[29]
+After the disbandment of LIJ, Tsuji and the remaining members would form a new stable called "Unaffilated."
 On June 15 at Dominion 6.15 in Osaka-jo Hall, Tsuji lost his title to Gabe Kidd, ending his reign at 162 days.[30]
-On October 13 at King of Pro-Wrestling, Tsuji regained the IWGP Global Heavyweight Championship from Kidd after a submission victory.[31]
+On October 13 at King of Pro-Wrestling, Tsuji regained the IWGP Global Heavyweight Championship from Kidd after a submission victory.
+After the match, the Unaffiliated formed an alliance with Kidd's stable the Bullet Club.[31]

 Unbound Co.
 (2026–present)

-On January 4, 2026, at Wrestle Kingdom 20, Tsuji defeated Konosuke Takeshita in a Winner Takes All match to retain the IWGP Global Heavyweight Championship and win the IWGP World Heavyweight Championship.
-After the match, he declared himself as the "IWGP Heavyweight Champion" rather than the World Heavyweight Champion, and was attacked by Jake Lee shortly after.
-After Wrestle Kingdom 20, at New Year Dash!!, Tsuji announced the dissolution of Bullet Club and Unaffilated, replacing the alliance with Unbound Co., which was a complete merger.[32]
-Also at New Year Dash!!, Tsuji revealed the V4 design of the IWGP Heavyweight Championship.
-Per his wishes and the blessing of NJPW president Hiroshi Tanahashi, the IWGP Heavyweight Championship belt was revived, the lineage combined into the World Heavyweight Championship's as well as the IWGP Intercontinental Championship's, and Tsuji recognized as the 87th IWGP Heavyweight Champion and the final IWGP Intercontinental Champion.[33]
-On February 11 at The New Beginning in Osaka, Tsuji successfully defended the Heavyweight Championship against Jake Lee.[34]
+On January 4, 2026, at Wrestle Kingdom 20, Tsuji defeated Konosuke Takeshita in a Winner Takes All match, retaining the IWGP Global Heavyweight Championship and capturing the IWGP World Heavyweight Championship.
+Following the victory, he declared himself the "IWGP Heavyweight Champion" rather than the IWGP World Heavyweight Champion.
+Shortly afterward, he was attacked by Jake Lee.
+The next day at New Year Dash!!, Tsuji announced the dissolution of Bullet Club and Unaffiliated, replacing both groups with Unbound Co., a complete merger of the two factions.[32]
+During the event, Tsuji also unveiled the V4 design of the IWGP Heavyweight Championship.
+With the approval of NJPW president Hiroshi Tanahashi, the IWGP Heavyweight Championship was officially revived.
+Its lineage was merged with those of the IWGP World Heavyweight Championship and the IWGP Intercontinental Championship, recognizing Tsuji as the 87th IWGP Heavyweight Champion and the final IWGP Intercontinental Champion.[33]
+On February 11 at The New Beginning in Osaka, Tsuji successfully defended IWGP Heavyweight Championship against Jake Lee.[34]
 In the following months, Tsuji lost both of his championships: the IWGP Heavyweight Championship to Callum Newman on April 4 at Sakura Genesis, and the IWGP Global Heavyweight Championship to Andrade El Ídolo on Night 1 of Wrestling Dontaku on May 3.[35][36]
-On May 6 at Ignition to Dominion, Tsuji pinned Newman in a tag match to earn a rematch for the IWGP Heavyweight Championship at Dominion 6.14 in Osaka-jo Hall.[37]
+After losing the Global title, Tsuji renewed his rivalry with Newman and regained the IWGP Heavyweight Championship on June 14 at Dominion 6.14 in Osaka-jo Hall on June 14.[37][38]

 Revolution Pro Wrestling (2021, 2024)